metaclass-nl/tresholds-governor/README.md

 - Facilitates a logical difference between failed login lockout and eventual administrative lockout, so that re-enabling all usernames en masse does not unlock administratively locked users (OWASP requirement).

-- Automatic release of username on authentication success,
+- Automatic release of username on authentication success (optional),

 - Stores counters instead of individual requests to prevent database flooding from brute force attacks.

 REQUIREMENTS
 ------------
-PHP >=5.3.3, Doctrine >=2.2.3 (actually only dbal is used, but doctrine/doctrine-bundle is still required) and was tested with MySQL 5.5.
+PHP >=5.3.3, PDO or Doctrine DBAL ^2.3.4 or custom implementations of the Management interfaces Tested with MySQL 5.5. and SQLite 3

 RELEASE NOTES
 -------------